Jack Marshall: Deputy Prime Minister

-Marshall once more became Deputy Prime Minister, but rather than Attorney-General and Minister of Justice again he was allocated several new positions, including ministerial responsibility for Industries and Commerce, Overseas Trade, Immigration, and Customs.
+Marshall once more became deputy prime minister, but rather than attorney-general and minister of justice again he was allocated several new positions, including ministerial responsibility for Industries and Commerce, Overseas Trade, Immigration, and Customs.
 One of his major achievements was the signing of trade arrangements with Australia and the United Kingdom.
 Marshall also supported the abolition of compulsory union membership, which had been a National Party election policy – when the government eventually decided not to push forward with the change, Marshall's relations with some of his colleagues were strained.

 Marshall promoted the retention of capital punishment for murder.
 However, Labour under Arnold Nordmeyer was opposed, and in 1961 ten National MPs, including Robert Muldoon, crossed the floor and voted with Labour to abolish it.

 Increasingly, as time went on, Marshall became overworked, with Holyoake giving him more and more cabinet responsibilities.
 In the 1960s he led negotiations over trade consequences if Britain joined the European Economic Community (EEC).
 His polite and genial nature suited him well to diplomatic and trade negotiations.
 He was most noted for his successful negotiating for continued access to Europe for New Zealand farming exports after Britain had joined the EEC.
 Marshall was also put under considerable pressure by ongoing labour disputes, which he took a significant role in resolving.
 Relations between Marshall and Robert Muldoon, the Minister of Finance, grew very tense, with Marshall resenting Muldoon's open interference in the labour negotiations.
 Marshall was also responsible for establishing the Accident Compensation Corporation.

 Prime Minister (1972)

-On 7 February 1972, Holyoake stepped down as Prime Minister.
+On 7 February 1972, Holyoake stepped down as prime minister.
 Marshall contested the leadership against Muldoon, and won.
-Muldoon became Deputy Prime Minister.
+Muldoon became deputy prime minister.
 Marshall was keen to reorganise the government, believing that it had become stagnated and inflexible.
-The public, however, were tired of the long-serving National government, and considered the reshuffles insufficient.
+The public were tired of the long-serving National government, and considered the reshuffles insufficient.

+During Marshall's brief tenure as prime minister, significant legislation such as the Equal Pay Act 1972 and the Accident Compensation Act 1972 was passed into law.

 In the 1972 general election, Norman Kirk's Labour Party was triumphant.
 On 8 December, after Marshall had been in office for less than a year, Kirk was sworn in as Prime Minister and Marshall became the Leader of the Opposition.